Oereor/HSR-Gacha-Simulator/README.md

 - **Event banners with no rate-up purples** (Archer/Saber) have JSON files containing only the gold event item — purple pools are left empty and the system falls back to the full standard purple pool

 To customize pools, edit the JSON files and rebuild.
 The `DataLoader` reads them at runtime from the `PoolConfigs/` directory next to the executable.

+## Adding a New Language

+1. Add the language code (e.g., `"jp"`) to `meta.languages` in `LanguageConfigs/TextMap.json`.
+2. Add translations for every key in the `entries` dictionary under the new language code.
+3. Rebuild.
+The language selector picks up the new option automatically.

+No C# or XAML changes required.
+See [INTERNATIONALIZATION_LOCALIZATION.md](INTERNATIONALIZATION_LOCALIZATION.md) §7 for details.

 ## Mechanics Reference